dev-academy-programme/computer-setup/ubuntu-setup.md

 npx --yes @donothing/can-u-build-sqlite3
 ```

-If it succeeds it will log `Everything looks good`
+If it succeeds it will log `Everything looks good`.

 ## 6. Cloning your first repo

 We're going to clone a repo to make sure everything is working fine.

-We'll start by creating a directory to keep all your repos in (it doesn't really matter what you call it)
+We'll start by creating a directory to keep all your repos in (_it doesn't really matter what you call it_):

 ```sh
 mkdir ~/devacademy